 AKA Starry magnolia, Magnolia stellata 'Rosea', Pink Magnolia stellata

 Our pot grown Pink Starry Magnolia can be planted at any time of the year.
 Firstly, remove all weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
 To help your Magnolia establish more effectively, sprinkle root grow in the hole.

 Gently remove the pot but do not try to loosen the roots of Magnolia trees before planting.
 They have a fleshy root system and can be quite fragile.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the tree.

-For tree forms of Magnolia stellata Rosea, we recommend using a stake and tie kit and rabbit guard when planting, but these are not needed for the bush forms.
+For tree forms of Magnolia stellata Rosea (not bushes), we recommend using a stake and tie kit and rabbit guard.
+Once planted, water well around the base.
 The help and advice section has further information and videos.

 1 small tree (most under 1.5 metres in height) : £9.95 + vat

 1 medium tree (most 1.5-2 metres in height) or 2-4 small trees: £11.95 + vat

 2+ medium trees or 5+ small trees: £14.95 + vat